Discover Southwest Arkansas: Ouachita Beauty and Timberland Towns

 Another Southwest Arkansas mainstay, Texarkana, is thriving with major growth in the past decade on both sides of the Arkansas-Texas border where it lies.

 Arkadelphia, Camden, Hope (President Clinton’s birthplace), Mena and Prescott also have great attractions showcasing their places in Arkansas history.
-Historic Washington State Park in Washington preserves antebellum and Civil War milestones, and significant Southern festivals are hosted in rustic towns like Emerson (PurpleHull Pea Festival), Malvern (Brickfest) and Mena (Lum & Abner Festival).
+Historic Washington State Park in Washington preserves antebellum and Civil War milestones, and significant Southern festivals are hosted in rustic towns like Emerson (PurpleHull Pea Festival and World Championship Rotary Tiller Race), Malvern (Brickfest) and Mena (Lum & Abner Festival).

 • Dig for diamonds (and keep what you find) in Murfreesboro.